MortonArb-CollectionsValue/OccurrencePoints/README.md

  Sets the working environment based on the computer on which you're working.

- >INPUTS: Need to update based on your computer and setup
+ >INPUTS: User needs to update file paths based on specific computer and setup

 ## 1-0_get_taxonomic_info.R